afondiel/Edge-AI-Benchmarking/README.md

 > [!NOTE]
 > If the model is already running on your target edge device jump straight to the [step 4](#step-4-profile-and-identify-bottlenecks).

-## Step 0: Select the Model
+## Step 0: Select your Model

 You have at least a model to begin with, ideally from [Edge AI Model Zoos](https://github.com/afondiel/Edge-AI-Model-Zoo)

-## Step 1: Benchmark the Model's Baseline Performance
+## Step 1: Prepare and Baseline the Model

+Before committing to a specific edge platform and diving into complex optimizations, it's crucial to prepare your model and establish a baseline performance.

+This vital preliminary step helps you gain a fundamental understanding of your model's characteristics and suitability, ultimately saving significant time and effort in later stages

 Evaluate your model’s baseline performance based on your application target performance metrics.